stevezafeiriou/sensor-data-td/SensorDataTD/README.md

 initializeWebSocket(ws_server);
 ```

----

 ## Troubleshooting

-1. **TFT Display Issues**:
+1. **WiFi Issues**:

-   - Verify pin connections and library configuration (`User_Setup.h`).

-2. **WiFi Not Connecting**:

-   - Check the entered SSID and password in the web portal.
+   - Check the SSID and password in the WiFi configuration portal.
-   - Ensure the target WiFi network is in range.
+   - Ensure the target network is available and within range.

-3. **No Data Transmission**:
+2. **Server Not Receiving Data**:

-   - Verify the WebSocket server IP.
+   - Verify the WebSocket server IP is correct.
    - Confirm the WebSocket server is running and accessible.

+3. **Accelerometer Data Issues**:

+   - Ensure the MPU6050 is connected to the correct pins (`SCL -> GPIO18`, `SDA -> GPIO17`).
+   - Verify that the MPU6050 module is powered.

 4. **Vibration Feedback Not Working**:
-   - Check the motor wiring.
+   - Check the motor wiring (`Input -> GPIO10`).
-   - Ensure the threshold value is set appropriately for your use case.
+   - Ensure the threshold value is set appropriately in the firmware.

----

 ## Future Improvements